tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

 ### Commonality: compactness of IR

-In the cases that are most relevant to us (hyper rectangular spaces) these forms are directly equivalent: a traditional statement with a limited domain (e.g. the "reduced_domain_example" above) ends up having one level of ML 'if' inside its loops.
+In the cases that are most relevant to us (hyper rectangular spaces) these forms are directly equivalent: a traditional instruction with a limited domain (e.g. the "reduced_domain_example" above) ends up having one level of ML 'if' inside its loops.
 The simplified form pays for this by eliminating schedules and domains from the IR.
-Both forms allow code duplication to reduce dynamic branches in the
-IR: the traditional approach allows statement splitting, the simplified form supports statement duplication.
+Both forms allow code duplication to reduce dynamic branches in the IR: the traditional approach allows instruction splitting, the simplified form supports instruction duplication.

 It is important to point out that the traditional form wins on compactness in the extreme cases: e.g. the loop skewing case.
 These cases will be rare in